tpecholt/imrad/README.md

 # Download binaries

 for up-to date version clone & build the repository using CMake.
+Don't forget to fetch submodules in the 3rdparty directory too.

 Somewhat older version can be downloaded from [Releases](https://github.com/tpecholt/imrad/releases)